SonicCreator10899/GorillaShinyRox/README.md

 * Always check the in-game shop before buying.
 * The app does not connect to Gorilla Tag automatically.
 * The user must enter their Shiny Rox and timer manually.
+* Windows may show a warning because this beta is not code-signed yet.

 ## Disclaimer